nirajan-khatiwada/quick-reference/content/posts/pages/django/django-9.md

 ```

-# This will be enough to learn DRF.
-I hope you enjoyed this series.
-If you have any questions or suggestions, feel free to ask.
-Thank you for reading.
-Happy coding!🚀🚀🚀

 ## Model Manager and Custom Model Manager
 By default, Django adds a Manager with the name objects to every Django model class.
 However, if you want to use objects as a field name, or if you want to use a name other than objects for the Manager, you can rename it on a per-model basis.
 To rename the Manager for a given class, define a class attribute of type models.Manager() on that model.